MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition-23h2.md

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

-The Windows Server Azure Edition operating system can be deployed as a guest virtual machine (VM) on Azure Stack HCI, version 23H2 and later.
+The Windows Server Azure Edition operating system can be deployed as a guest virtual machine (VM) on Azure Stack HCI, version 23H2.
 This article describes how to deploy and hotpatch Windows Server Azure Edition VMs starting with an image in Azure Stack HCI marketplace or an image in Azure Marketplace.

 > [!NOTE]
 > Both Azure Arc VMs and non-Arc VMs are supported.